Top 7 Bit for a Strong Horse Choices in 2026

 Monitor closely for any signs of discomfort, like head shaking or refusal to accept the bit.
 Schedule regular dental checks to rule out mouth pain, which can make the transition more difficult.

-Adjusting Your Riding Technique
+Adjusting Your Riding for the New Bit

 When using a new bit for a strong horse, lighten your aids and focus on soft, consistent contact.
 Softer hands help your horse adapt and prevent unnecessary tension.
 Work with a knowledgeable trainer who can provide guidance on timing, pressure, and rein management.